signed/applications/salt/README.md

 ## modules ##
 There are significant differences between execution modules and state modules.
 Unfortunately the term module is a bit overloaded.
+[here](https://github.com/bechtoldt/salt-modules) is a repository with some custom modules.

 ### state module ###
 A state module tells the Salt Minion what the end result, or "state" should be.